siamak-amo/dot.scripts/scripts/README.md

 * vconfig
   this script downloads and reformats gathered v2ray vpn configs by this repo [https://github.com/yebekhe/ConfigCollector] to formats like text, json, and html.

+* vs2conf
+  this script gives you v2ray configuration file, based on URLs like vmess://xxx. vmess, vless, ss, and trojan protocols are supported.

 there are other tiny simple scripts not documented here (mostly because of their simplicity and limited usage) like `ghassets`, `calTopPanel`, `conck`, `setresol`